byqbro/dog-of-the-dow-app/backend/README.md

 *`"A file path that is implicitly relative to the current working directory is not allowed in the database URL "jdbc:h2:test".
 Use an absolute path, ~/name, ./name, or the baseDir setting instead.
 [90011-182] 90011/90011".`*<br />
 Or *`Database not found, and IFEXISTS=true, so we cant auto-create it`*

+2. On the server side, set the response header attribute as capital words.<br />
+However, when using Postman to test, you will get the response as the same **capital** attribute, while via browser to send request, you will get response as the **lower case** attribute.

+        res.addHeader(SecurityConstants.HEADER_STRING, SecurityConstants.TOKEN_PREFIX + token);
+        res.addHeader("UserId", userDto.getUserId());

+        // response in Postman
+        headers: {
+            "Authorization" : "Bearer <jwt token>",
+            "UserId": "P8qmI1I2YfGL0ru4a0Yd0IuQXQx4XQ"
+        }

+        // response in browser
+        headers": {
+            "authorization": "Bearer <jwt token>",
+            "userid": "P8qmI1I2YfGL0ru4a0Yd0IuQXQx4XQ"
+        }